microtrain/bootcamp/11-CakePHP/02-CakePHP.md

 ) ENGINE=INNODB;

--- Then insert some articles for testing:
+-- Then insert some posts for testing:
 -- You will want to replace USER-ID with the id ofa user from your users table.
 INSERT INTO posts (id,title,slug,body,user_id)
     VALUES (UUID(), 'The Title', 'the-title', 'This is the article body.', 'USER-ID');